• Raag Bhimpalasi •

 S-R-g-m-P-D-n-S

 Associated with the invigorating warmth of the late afternoon sun, Bhimpalasi evokes multiple shades of shringara (‘romantic love, erotic desire’).
-Thought to have arisen from an archaic union between Bheem and the near-extinct Palas, the raga calls for direct, passionate melodic outpourings, balancing a deft pentatonic ascent (nSgmPnS: prakriti with Dhani) against the symmetry-inducing addition of Dha and Re on the way down, with these swaras typically ornamented from above as (n)D; (g)R. Shares its core form with Bageshri, Shahana, Desi, and other Kafi-shaped ragas, although Bhimpalasi often takes its own distinct set of sruti (e.g. Shivkumar Sharma tunes his Re and ni slightly ‘closer to Sa‘, subtly reshading the symmetry of the DnS; SRg relationship).
-Also compare to Patdeep (a phraseological ally which takes a shuddha Ni instead) and Abheri (the closest Carnatic equivalent).
+Thought to have arisen from an archaic union between Bheem and the near-extinct Palas, the raga calls for direct, passionate melodic outpourings, balancing a deft pentatonic ascent (nSgmPnS: prakriti with Dhani) against the symmetry-inducing addition of Dha and Re on the way down, with these swaras typically ornamented from above as (n)D; (g)R. Unlike most other Dhanashree ragas, Bhimpalasi to focus more on ma than Pa as a resting point (e.g. via the common launch-phrase nSm).
+Shares its core form with Bageshri, Shahana, Desi, and other Kafi-shaped ragas, although Bhimpalasi can take its own distinct set of sruti (e.g. Shivkumar Sharma sometimes tunes his Re and ni slightly ‘closer to Sa‘, subtly reshading the symmetry of the SnD; SRg relationship).
+Also compare to other members of the Dhanashree raganga such as Patdeep (a phraseological ally which takes shuddha Ni instead) and Abheri (a close Carnatic equivalent).

 राग भीमपलासी